fisht4il/keeps/README.md

 ## Mana
 - On turn 1 both players have 1 mana each
 - Mana count refreshes and goes up by 1 every turn infinitely
+- Unspent mana is not transferred to the next turn

 ## Combat
 - During each players turn they can summon warriors, attack, or use spells in any combination